GreenAsJade/react-dynamic-help/README.md

 ---

 Things to do:

- - Save the help system state.
-That's important for a real app :)

  - Support a no-op pseudo Item somehow, so you can have a break in a flow, with a resume.
     - Wouldn't this just amount to "start another flow?"
        - It's not the same, because "start another flow" calls for app interaction, this should be doable in the HelpFlow/Item definition.

  - Support showing multiple Help Items at a single step in the flow.

  - Have the standard Help Item layout be more "callout like", so it indicates clearly what the target is.